msamsu/duvenx/README.md

 Local use
 ---------

-To start your new development project derived from this template do:
+To start your new development project called project_name derived from this template do:

 ```bash
 cd to/devel/dir